 Key result 2

 After you give team members a framework to follow, let them be the visionaries of their goals while you facilitate.

 Tip: When you take a backseat in the goal-setting process, your team members will feel more in control of their future growth.
-It can also make evaluations more enjoyable because it becomes less bureaucratic.
+It can also make evaluations more enjoyable because they become less bureaucratic.